Chief Marketing Officer of Ideamotive. Travel addict and remote work advocate.

 Start introducing your business idea by talking about an existing problem or customers’ needs that haven’t been addressed yet.
 Then you can smoothly move on to explaining how your start-up will change things for the better.
 By presenting the perspective of your customers in the first place, you will stress the practical utility of your venture.

 Don’t forget to address the issue of money – how exactly is your business going to profit?
 This is particularly important when talking to an investor, but not only.
 Interestingly, there are still lots of idea-driven start-ups out there which somehow forget to tackle this crucial aspect.
-Remember to explain how you are planning to earn money, and you are already ahead of the game.
+Remember to explain how you are planning to earn money, and organizing your business, for instance by using PEO Companies' services, and you are already ahead of the game.

 If you can illustrate your pitch with a vivid example or a real life story – by all means, do it.
 This way you make it easier for your audience to grasp the idea and perceive it as a feasible, realistic solution.